MHova/kindle-scraper/README.md

 Be sure to also set the scraping frequency at `jobs.scrapeJob`.
 I have been using `1s` for local file parsing and `10s` for real web scraping.
 See the `@Every` section of the `dropwizard-jobs` [documentation](https://github.com/dropwizard-jobs/dropwizard-jobs?tab=readme-ov-file#available-job-types) for  the list of all supported time units.

+Minimum Price Decrease
+---
+Set the `minimumPriceDecrease` config field to change by how much the price needs to drop before we send a notification.
+Defaults to `0.01`.

 Logging
 ---
 `Dropwizard` logs are sent to console while application logs are sent to both console and `logfile.log`.